xuqiaobo001/paper_agent/README.md

 | Practical Assessment | "assess practical applicability for production deployment" |
 | Innovation Analysis | "identify the most significant innovations and their potential impact" |

-## 📊 Key Resource Extraction
+## Key Resource Extraction

-The tool now automatically identifies and extracts the most important visual elements from papers:
+The tool automatically identifies and extracts the most important visual elements from papers:

 ### How It Works